egarim/devexpress-ai-chat-samples/README.md

 File to review: [Program.cs](./CS/DevExpress.AI.Samples.Blazor/Program.cs)

-### Add DxAIChat component in a Blazor Application
+### Add DxAIChat component to a Blazor Application

 Add the `<DxAIChat>…</DxAIChat>` markup to a .razor file: